Funding Insolvency Practitioner Claims

 These claims can often comprise the most valuable asset in the company or in a bankruptcy and, without any assets being available to fund such legal proceedings, the Insolvency Practitioner is in a very difficult situation.

 Arrangements pre-6 April 2016

-Historically, these problems were managed by Insolvency Practitioners by instructing solicitors initially to conduct a risk assessment and then, if this confirmed that there were good prospects of success, instructing the Solicitor under the terms of a Conditional Fee Agreement.
+Historically, these problems were managed by instructing solicitors under the terms of a Conditional Fee Agreement.

 Dependant on the claim and the opponent’s legal representation, After The Event Insurance may have been taken out by the Insolvency Practitioner.

 Historically, the uplift charge on legal fees under a Conditional Fee Agreement and the premium due on an After The Event Insurance policy (where the claim was successful) could be recovered from the opponent as part of the Insolvency Practitioner’s legal costs.

 From 6 April 2013 the recovery of these costs became prohibited for claims generally by an Act of Parliament.
 However, an exemption was granted temporarily to Insolvency Practitioners (who could continue to issue claims on this basis) but this expired on 5 April 2016.
 Accordingly, such costs are now only recoverable by Insolvency Practitioners in respect of any agreements entered into prior to 6 April 2016.